MD-CWI/afivo-streamer/src/README.md

 streamer tools
 ==============

-originally the files mentioned below were included in the fosito directory.
+Originally the files mentioned below were included in the fosito directory.
 Now they are moved to 'src' and together with the files

   * m_geometry.f90: